dandi-ai-notebooks/dandi-ai-notebooks-study/README.md

 # Notebook Review Instructions

+**Important:** Use Chrome, Brave, or Safari browsers for reviewing notebooks.
+Firefox may not render the notebooks properly.

 1. Open the [notebook review table](./to_review.md) in a separate tab.
 2. Click on one of the "notebook review" links.
 3. Log in using your API token (available from an admin).